billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 authors:
 - Bill Hennessy
 images:
-- /images/
+- /images/amdg.jpg
 categories:
 - Politics
 - Faith
 - Living
 tags:
-- tag1
+- Ephesians 6:10
-draft: true
+draft: false

 ---
 Does it ever feel to you as if all our grassroots work may be wasted?
 Like we're on a political and cultural treadmill that's turning just a little faster than we can run?
 That the universe is laughing our efforts and mocking our dreams?